 Taxis For All Campaign v.
 Taxi and Limousine Commission (TLC)

 Taxis are a critical transportation system in New York City.
-Locals and visitors alike rely on them for business, leisure, and emergency transport, and for individuals with mobility disabilities, lack of accessible taxis was a barrier to participation in every aspect of city life.
-The Plaintiffs in the case did not seek damages, demanding only access to this vital transportation network.
+Locals and visitors alike rely on them for business, leisure, and emergency transport, and for individuals with mobility disabilities, lack of accessible taxis is a barrier to participation in every aspect of city life.
+The Plaintiffs in this case did not seek damages, only demanding access to this vital transportation network.

 Case Files